viodotcom/s3keyring/README.rst

     s3keyring --profile administrators configure

-Your keyring admin may have also setup a separate S3 keyring to store secrets that need to be accessed by EC2 instances that act as website workers in a project you are working on.
+Your keyring admin may have also setup a separate S3 keyring to store secrets that need to be accessed by EC2 instances that act as backend workers in a project you are part of.
 To access that keyring you would configure a second ``s3keyring`` profile::

     s3keyring --profile website-workers configure